How to establish credit

 Before you start building credit for the first time, it can be helpful to understand some credit basics.

-There are a number of ways to start building credit, whether you’re a college student, an immigrant to the U.S. or simply someone who’s new to credit.
+There are a number of ways to start building credit, whether you’re a college student, you’re new to the U.S. or you’re just new to credit.

-Here are six tips to help you get started.
+Here are five tips to help you get started:

 One way to establish credit is to apply for a credit card.
 But without a credit history, it can be difficult to get an unsecured credit card.
 There’s another option known as a secured credit card.
-With a secured card, you make an initial security deposit that’s held by the credit card issuer while the account is open.
+With a secured card, you make a refundable security deposit that the credit card issuer holds while the account is open.

-When you’re ready, some credit card companies may allow you to graduate to a traditional card without closing your original line of credit.
-The process may even involve returning your deposit.
+When you’re ready, some credit card companies may allow you to graduate to a traditional card.

 2. Become an authorized user